Claude Code Plugin

 thrum init

-thrum init (v0.4.5+) handles the full setup: prompts for runtime detection, generates CLAUDE.md coordination instructions, starts the daemon, registers your agent, and starts a session.
-For manual control, you can still run individual steps:
+thrum init handles the daemon-side setup: prompts for runtime detection, starts the daemon, registers your agent, and starts a session.

 Verify the daemon is running: